 Please can parents check that your child has the relevant equipment for each school day.

-Rucksacks should either be the school red rucksack available from Schoolblazer, or a plain one in school colours i.e. red, grey or black.
+Rucksacks should either be the school red rucksack available from Schoolblazer, balck PlayerLayer rucksack, or a plain one in school colours i.e. red, grey or black.

 Personal Property